Multiscale Graph Comparison via the Embedded Laplacian Discrepancy

 \section{Experiments and Results}

 To gauge the efficacy of the ELD approach in practice, we implemented the ELD algorithm in Python 3.8 and tested it on both simulated and real datasets.
-We have included source code for replicating the experiments/figures in the supplementary materials.
-All experiments were conducted on a Unix machine with 8GB of RAM and an Intel i7 8-core processor.
-The software to reproduce all experiements in this paper is available at \url{https://github.com/edrictam/Embedded-Laplacian-Distance}.
-In all experiments below, we choose $p = 1$ for simplicity.
-Varying the $p$ parameter of the Wasserstein distance does not impact the general conclusions of our experiments.
+All experiments were conducted on a Unix machine with 32GB of RAM and an Apple Silicon M1 Max chip.
+The software and data to reproduce all experiments in this paper will be made available after anonymous review.
+Our implementation detects any repeated eigenvalues in the graphs and automatically switches between the exact ELD and the approximate ELD seamlessly.

 We divide our simulations and experiments into several parts: 1.
 Comparing deterministic graphs via rings of cliques.
 2. Comparing random graphs via stochastic blockmodels.
 3. Comparing connectome graphs across different organisms 4.
 Evaluating results in a downstream graph classification task where the ELD was used as a tool in a K-nearest neighbor classifier.

 We consider two main competitors to the ELD for the multiscale graph comparison task: the Network Portrait Divergence (NPD) \cite{bagrow2019information} and the NetLSD \cite{tsitsulin2018netlsd}.
 These two competitors are selected based on their popularity, computational efficiency, and applicability to the multiscale case.
 Many other potential competitor methods for graph comparison do not extend to the case of comparing graphs with different sizes.
 Other popular methods, such as the influential graph edit distance (GED) \citep{sanfeliu1983distance}, are prohibitively slow.
 We discovered that the computational time for the GED (using an implementation from the popular NetworkX library \citep{hagberg2008exploring}) exceeded our computational budget even for moderate-sized networks, e.g. graphs with only several hundred vertices.
 In terms of computational speed in practice, the ELD exceeds the GED by orders of magnitude.
 We therefore only limit our comparisons to NPD and NetLSD.